Majd al-Krum: November massacre

-Expulsions and returnees
+Expulsion and return

 According to Yiftachel, Majd al-Krum "experienced tremendous upheaval" during the 1948 war, with about half of its inhabitants becoming refugees in Lebanon while becoming home to about 300 people from nearby villages, mainly Sha'ab, Damun and Birwa.
-On 12–14 December 1948, the authorities registered the residents of Majd al-Krum and distributed registrations papers to them in the following month.
+On 12–14 December 1948, the authorities registered the residents of Majd al-Krum and distributed registration documents to them in the following month.
 During the interim period, two operations were carried out on 9 January and 14 January, by the army to expel people they classified as "infiltrators".
 According to Manna, these included young men who had returned to Majd al-Krum after its capitulation, many of whom were legally registered as residents in December, and refugees from neighboring villages who the authorities sought to expel to prevent from returning to their places of origin.
 The sweeps resulted in the expulsion of 536 people from Majd al-Krum, including several internally displaced refugees from Sha'ab, Birwa and Damun.
+Most of the residents of nearby Sha'ab had settled in Majd al-Krum as a result of the war, some permanently and others temporarily.

 The expellees were taken by the authorities to the Wadi Ara area, from which they crossed into the West Bank, where they took temporary refuge in Ein Beit al-Ma camp, before crossing into Jordan and from there to Syria then Lebanon.
 According to Manna, the expulsions of January "emptied the village of most of its young men" (with their wives and children, if any).
 At the same time, the authorities had chosen Majd al-Krum as a place to "absorb" refugees from other villages, "in order to gain control of the land" of those villages.
 Many of the refugees of Majd al-Krum settled in the Shatila camp outside of Beirut.
 A former fighter from the village, Abed Hussein Bishr, founded the camp on a small plot of land he leased from its Lebanese namesake, Shatila, and gathered other refugees from Majd al-Krum to settle there.
-According to historian Julie Peteet, the role of Majd al-Krum and its refugees "was foundational" Shatila's establishment.
+According to historian Julie Peteet, the role of Majd al-Krum and its refugees "was foundational" in Shatila's establishment.